r0bnet/mb-k8s/README.md

 If the file has only been comitted locally and not yet pushed then it's also relatively easy to fix the issue with `git reset HEAD~1` to jump to the penultimate commit.

 If the history needs to be retained but the secret file needs to be removed then the best way is probably [`git-filter-repo`](https://github.com/newren/git-filter-repo).
 This is a tool to filter specific files in a repository and rewrite history.
 For big repositories it can take some time.
 After the filtering is done it needs to be pushed to the remote and all other users need to pull the repository again.
+One good thing though is that it is going to remove the current used origins in order to avoid a push by mistake.